idearium/cli/README.md

 };
 ```

-The `context` will be used to set the `kubectrl` context. `namespace` will be used to configure a namespace for the project on clusters which share multiple projects/environments.
-The `namespace` should be formulated with `{company}-{project}-{environment}`.
+The `context` will be used to set the `kubectrl` context.
 Some environments also need to provide a `region`.

 ### NPM configuration